 {\it Results} -- In Table~\ref{tab:tab2} the different contributions to $\delta R_{\tau/P}$ are summarized, leading to our final result:

 with dominant uncertainties coming from $\delta_{\tau P}\big|_{\mathrm{vSD}}$.
-These results should be compared with the previous ones of Ref.~\cite{DF}, $\delta R_{\tau/\pi}=(0.16\pm0.14)\%$ and $\delta R_{\tau/K}=(0.90\pm0.22)\%$.
-Although their central values agree remarkably, in our understanding uncertainties were underestimated in Ref.~\cite{DF}, since they have approximately the size which would be expected in a purely Chiral Perturbation Theory computation.
-Besides, it is important to stress again that the hadronization of the QCD currents used in that work does not satisfy the high-energy behavior dictated by QCD, violates unitarity, analyticity and the chiral limit, and a cutoff (splitting long- and short-distance regimes) is used to regulate the loop integrals.
+These results should be compared with the previous ones of Refs.~\cite{DF}, $\delta R_{\tau/\pi}=(0.16\pm0.14)\%$ and $\delta R_{\tau/K}=(0.90\pm0.22)\%$.
+Although their central values agree remarkably, this is merely a coincidence, as the one-sigma confidence intervals agree only at the $25(38)\%$ level for the $\pi(K)$ case.
+In our understanding uncertainties were underestimated in Refs.~\cite{DF}, since they have approximately the size which would be expected in a purely Chiral Perturbation Theory computation.
+Besides, it is important to stress again that the hadronization of the QCD currents used in that work differs for real- and virtual-photon corrections, does not satisfy the high-energy behavior dictated by QCD, violates unitarity, analyticity and the chiral limit, and a cutoff is used to regulate the loop integrals, splitting unphysically long- and short-distance regimes.